Bored Panda works better on our iPhone app

 “Because the parental bond with their children should be unconditional, we see far reaching damage when children don’t know who supports and encourages them.
 If there is favoritism, the wound is even deeper because the child internalizes a sense of worthlessness and self-doubt,” Fox explains.

-We asked Fox what are some healthy ways teenagers can set boundaries with their parents when they feel overwhelmed by neglect or unfair treatment.
-She suggested teens should express their feelings to their parents by using certain techniques that foster healthier communication.
+We asked Fox for some healthy ways teenagers can set boundaries with their parents when they feel overwhelmed by neglect or unfair treatment.
+She suggested teens express their feelings to their parents using certain techniques that foster healthier communication.
+For instance, instead of blaming, they should focus on using “I feel” statements, which emphasize their emotions without placing blame on the parents.

 ADVERTISEMENT

-We asked Fox what are the consequences teens face when their parents very obviously favor their sibling over them.
-She told Bored Panda that when teens see that their parents favoring a sibling, it can lead to feelings of inadequacy, anger, sadness, and a range of other negative emotions.
+We also asked Fox about the consequences teens face when their parents clearly favor a sibling over them.
+She told Bored Panda that when teens see their parents favoring a sibling, it can lead to feelings of inadequacy, anger, sadness, and a range of other negative emotions.
 As a result, they may engage in risky behaviors, act out, or fall into depression.

 “It is very hard to believe in yourself if the people who are supposed to love you unconditionally don’t.
 It is a very unfortunate situation, and parents really need to understand how devastating it can be,” Fox explained.